Peter Chardon Brooks: Personal life

 Brooks died January 1, 1849, in Boston, Massachusetts, bequeathing what was believed to be the largest estate in Boston, about two million dollars, to his seven surviving children.
 He was originally buried at the Salem Street Burying Ground in Medford, Massachusetts, but was later relocated to a family plot in Oak Grove Cemetery, near the Brooks Estate in Medford.

 Descendants

-Brooks was a grandfather of historians Peter Chardon Brooks Adams and Henry Adams and great-great-grandfather of Massachusetts governor and senator Leverett Saltonstall.
+Brooks was a grandfather of historians Peter Chardon Brooks Adams and Henry Adams great-grandfather of Washington philanthropist Charlotte Everett Hopkins, and great-great-grandfather of Massachusetts governor and senator Leverett Saltonstall.
+Brooks' fourth great-grandson, Dr. Patrick Graves Jackson, is the husband of Supreme Court Justice Ketanji Brown-Jackson.